osama96gh/Easy-Diagram-AI/frontend/specification.md

 ### 1.2 Core Objectives for v0.1.0

-- Maintain the simple, functional web interface for mermaid diagram creation
+- Provide a simple, functional web interface for mermaid diagram creation
-- Continue to provide real-time rendering of mermaid diagrams
+- Deliver real-time rendering of mermaid diagrams
 - Support all diagram types available in mermaid.js
-- Ensure responsive design for various screen sizes
+- Ensure all interface components are always visible (no scrolling required)
 - **Add AI-powered diagram modification through natural language requests**
 - **Integrate with LLM API for processing natural language to mermaid code**

 ## 2. System Architecture for v0.1.0

-The architecture now includes an AI component with separate frontend and backend services:
+The architecture includes an AI component with separate frontend and backend services:

 ### 2.1 Key Components

 1. **Frontend**
-   - **Code Editor**: A text area where users can write mermaid syntax
+   - **Code Editor**: A text area where users can write mermaid syntax (positioned on the left)
-   - **Diagram Renderer**: A component that uses mermaid.js to render the diagram from the provided code
+   - **Diagram Renderer**: A component that uses mermaid.js to render the diagram from the provided code (positioned on the right, largest section)
-   - **AI Assistant UI**: The user interface for entering natural language requests
+   - **Chat Box**: A simple input field for entering natural language commands (positioned at the bottom)

 ### 2.2 Component Interaction